volt-build/volt-build/README.md

 <h1 align="center"> mini-build </h1>
 <small>A build system I wrote because run-tasks.sh was too much effort</small>

+# Note:
+Project might be renamed and changed location of (to an org)

 <h3 align="left">A few examples on usage</h1>

 - A task to format a directory with go files: